eagle-25/aws-certifications/README.md

 # AWS Certifications

-This repository is used to record AWS study logs and achievements.
+This repository is meant to record AWS study logs and achievements.

 Due to the copyright regulatory complience of study materials, some materials may be hidden or removed.